-In early June, during the most recent meeting of the Group of Seven countries, commonly referred to as the G7, President Trump proposed that Russia be able to rejoin the group.
-Russia was once part of what was then known as the G8, but was kicked out after its invasion of Ukraine in 2014.
-The U.S. should not support the idea of Russia rejoining the bloc until certain conditions regarding Russia's nefarious behavior are met.
+The West must be clear: Russia can only be allowed to rejoin the G7 if it proves itself a responsible actor on the global stage that respects international norms. ays before this year's meeting of the Group of Seven (G7) from August 24 to 26, President Donald Trump proposed that Russia be allowed to rejoin the group in 2020.
+Russia was once part of what was then the G8, and was kicked out after its invasion of Ukraine in 2014.
+The U.S. should not support the idea of Russia rejoining the bloc until Russia meets certain conditions regarding its nefarious behavior.